 Fresh vs. Frozen

 Can you use frozen?
 Of course!
-We prefer fresh for this recipe - especially now when green bean casseroles are king.
-But if you don't have fresh, no problem.
+We prefer fresh for this recipe, but if you don't have fresh, no problem.
 You can use frozen, but just keep in mind:

 Look For: Haricot Vert or Whole green beans.